arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 * `<identifier>` is the name that will be used to **call** (i.e. reference, perform) the method.
 * The `<argument_list>` is, well, a list of **arguments**, separated by commas.

 Recall that **arguments** are the input data for the function.
-They are structured much like declarations; the consist of a data type followed by an identifier.
+They are structured much like declarations; they consist of a data type followed by an identifier.

 Consider the method definition in the `Calculator` class below: